ninethsense/wp-ShowGithubFile/Readme.md

  This is a very minimal show file contents WordPress plugin.
 PHP's building syntax highlight feature is used to highlight any source code.

  ## Installation

+ > It is recommended to install the plugin directly from WordPress - https://wordpress.org/plugins/wp-showgithubfile/

 1. Download the file *wp-ShowGithubFile.php* and upload to your */wp-content/plugins* folder
 2. Login to your Wordpress admin (/wp-admin) and go to *Plugins* section
 3. "Activate" the plugin